eclipse-thingweb/node-wot/examples/templates/exposed-thing/README.md

 }
 ```

--   scripts (lines 25-30): These are the scripts that are used to build, run and clean the repository.
+-   `scripts`: These are the scripts that are used to build, run and clean the repository.
     Other than the `clean` script, they are cross-platform, i.e. can run on Linux, macOS or Windows.

 -   others: You can also change your package name, description, author, license etc. and adapt to your needs.